Introduction to P2P Crypto Trading

 If the industry around the P2P sector stays the same

 Despite what many crypto enthusiasts want you to believe, the true purpose of cryptocurrencies is in their utility as value storages and the speculative potential.
-Retail traders and smart investors found many ways to profit from the market.
+Retail traders and experienced investors found many ways to profit from the market.
 The CEX sector will see even stronger growth in the years to come.
 It is almost certain that the P2P trading will never catch up in volume.

 It is highly unlikely that the P2P trading sector of the cryptocurrency industry will provide the same flexibility and opportunities to many investors interested in trading digital assets.
 The only hope for P2P is that several new DeFi platforms will revolutionize the way we use financial services and deliver incredibly useful and efficient products to attract more people to the web 3.0 ecosystem and motivate everyone to learn how to use crypto wallets.